ZehuaZhang/softwareDev/README.md

 ## Web demo

-* Demos of web applications using AngularJS, ReactJS, NodeJS
+* Demos of web applications written in AngularJS, ReactJS, NodeJS

 ## About
 * [Linkedin](https://www.linkedin.com/in/zehuazhang/)